Vitamin K2 - Menaquinone

 Vitamin K2 (menaquinone) includes two main subtypes: menaquinone-4 (MK4) and menaquinone-7 (MK7).
 Menaquinone-4 is synthesized by animals.[6]
 While menaquinone-7 is synthesized only by bacteria during fermentation.[5]

-In conclusion: the position of the Natural Health Perspective is that everyone should be supplementing daily with 200 mcg of vitamin K-2.
+In conclusion: the position of the Natural Health Perspective is that everyone should be supplementing daily with 200 mcg of vitamin K-2 in the form of MK-7.
 There are no known toxic levels for the oil-soluble Vitamin K-2.[7]
 Thus, there should be little concern over including even more in your nutrition.
-Supplementation, will immediately correct any vitamin K-2 insufficiency problems while you are working on improving your diet.
+Supplementation overtime will eventually correct any vitamin K-2 insufficiency problems while you are working on improving your diet.

 Undifferentiated vitamin K-2 supplement products will contain a mixture of different menaquinones, which is usually mostly menaquinone-4.
-These MK4 supplements work great to prevent bone loss, but NOT as well in preventing hardening of your arteries, as supplementing with our suggested menaquinone-7 supplement would.
-MK7 supplements cost more, but are reported to hang around longer in your body.
+Supplementing with menaquinone-7 (MK-7) supplements would the preferred choice.
+MK-7 supplements cost more, but are reported to hang around longer in your body.

 Maintaining strong bones throughout your lifetime requires avoiding nutritional insufficiencies of both vitamins D-3 and K-2 and the minerals calcium and magnesium in your nutrition; along with adequate amounts of load bearing exercise.